jackcomey/harry-potter-quiz/README.md

 ## Credits

 **Content**
-- The content of the questions was form a Harry Potter quiz on the [Beano](https://www.beano.com/).
+- The content of the questions was form a Harry Potter quiz found on the [Beano](https://www.beano.com/).
 - I drew a lot of inspiration from YouTube to be able to bring together the various parts of the JavaScript & how everything flowed together.
 [Coding Nepal](https://www.youtube.com/watch?v=pQr4O1OITJo) and [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) were quite important videos for me with this project.

 **Media**